-The University shall ensure that the Department concerned is in a fair position to accept the responsibility of maintaining the teacher to student ratio of at-least 1:15 in case of Arts / Commerce / Law / Education faculty and at-least 1:10 in case of Science & Technology faculty.
+The Department concerned should be in a fair position to accept the responsibility of maintaining the teacher to students ratio of at-least 1:15 in case of Arts / Commerce / Law / Education faculty and at-least 1:10 in case of Science & Technology faculty.
 It may not be possible to have all teachers as regular teachers.
 But sufficient number of regular teachers should be available in the department to act as advisors for temporary / visiting young teachers.
 The Department should be in a position to find suitably qualified experts to indent their services as invited faculty / adjunct faculty.